Pharmacy in Health Care

 Upon completion of this subject, the student should be able to:

-- Demonstrate professional, ethical and patient-centred care in simulated pharmacy scenarios.
+- Demonstrate professional and ethical principals in simulated pharmacy scenarios.

 - Describe the impact of the social determinants of health, and health literacy on patient outcomes.